chrisbkelley/chrisbkelley.github.io/_posts/2021-07-29-nectar_portfolio.md

     dtype: int64

-### The information for the missing values will need to be researched manually added.
+__The information for the missing values will need to be researched and manually added.__

-### A detailed breakdown of the categorical feature values.
+__A detailed breakdown of the categorical feature values.__

 ```python